This guide tells you 5 ways to backup iPhone Photos on Mac/PC. Some of them support backing up not only Camera Roll, but also Photo Stream and Albums.

 Before iOS 13, iPhone Camera Roll was located at Albums, which was one of the tabs of Photos, Shared and Albums.
 Now, Apple released the all‑new Photos tab, including Photos, For You, Albums, and Search.
 As the screenshot below shows: you can tap on Photos > and choose All Photos, Days, Months, and Year to check your camera roll photos.

-More than anything, AnyTrans for iOS also features you the powerful ability to manage your photos, you can edit, move, delete, rename your photos.
-Why not download AnyTrans for iOS and Give it Try Now >.
+More than anything, AnyTrans also features you the powerful ability to manage your photos, you can edit, move, delete, rename your photos.
+Why not download AnyTrans and Give it Try Now >.
 If you are Windows user, please refer to this guide – How to Backup Photos from iPhone to PC (Windows 7/8/10 Included).

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >